cicsdev/cics-banking-sample-application-cbsa/etc/install/libertyUI/doc/CBSA_Liberty_UI_installation_deployment_guide.md

 Change directory to the cics-banking-sample-application-cbsa/src/webui/ folder

-At this point we are missing the JARs for the IBM JZOS toolkit.
+At this point we are missing the java archive (jar) for the IBM JZOS Toolkit API.

 You need to goto your installation of IBM Java for z/OS, typically this can be found in: